 6. Photograph Them With a Favorite Toy

-Getting toddlers to hold (somewhat) still is only half the battle.
-Most won’t want to look at the camera either.
-One trick to get toddlers and young kids to look at you is to enlist the help of a favorite toy.
+Getting toddlers to stay in one place is only half the battle.
+Most won’t want to look at the camera, either.
+So, a great way to get their attention is to enlist the help of their favorite toy.

 7. Enlist the Help of a Smile-Maker